 When does hurricane season start in North Carolina?

-North and South Carolina are both vulnerable to hurricanes, but the waters off the Southeast coast aren’t as warm as Florida, which makes tropical development unlikely until the summer months.
+North and South Carolina are both vulnerable to hurricanes, but the waters off the Southeast coast aren’t as warm as Florida, making tropical development unlikely until summer.

-However, North Carolina is much more likely to have a landfalling hurricane than South Carolina due to geography.
+However, due to geography, North Carolina is much more likely to have a landfalling hurricane than South Carolina.
 Eastern North Carolina and the Outer Banks stick out from the rest of the East Coast, much like Cape Cod does in the Northeastern US.

 The opposite is why directly landfalling hurricanes are rare from roughly Charleston, South Carolina, southward to the northeastern Florida coast.
 Here the coastline does the opposite of what it does in the Outer Banks.
 Storms typically begin to curve northwestward and northward offshore, which keeps them from making landfall in these areas.